rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

     REQUIRED.
 OAuth 2.0 Client Identifier valid at the Authorization Server. response_type

     REQUIRED.
-MUST be set to code . scope
+MUST be set to code. scope

     REQUIRED.
 Indicates the attributes being requested.
 (See below)